ALCOHOLIC HEPATITIS NETWORK INTERVENTIONAL STUDY

 Severe alcoholic hepatitis.

-Phase 2B multicenter randomized, 3-arm, double blinded, placebo controlled clinical trial.
+Phase 2B multicenter randomized, 2-arm, double blinded, placebo controlled clinical trial.

-Indiana University, Mayo Clinic, Virginia Commonwealth University, Cleveland Clinic Foundation, University of Louisville, University of Massachusetts, University of Pittsburgh Medical Center, and University of Texas Southwestern Medical Center
+Indiana University, Mayo Clinic, Virginia Commonwealth University, Cleveland Clinic Foundation, University of Louisville, Beth Israel Deaconess Medical Center, University of Pittsburgh Medical Center, and University of Texas Southwestern Medical Center

 Planned Number of Participants

-Approximately 387 participants will be randomized in a 1:1:1 ratio into 1 of 3 treatment arms (129 participants per arm): (1) Prednisone + Placebo for G-CSF/Anakinra/Zinc (2) Anakinra + Zinc +Placebo for G-CSF/Prednisone, (3) G-CSG + Placebo for Prednisone/Anakinra/Zinc.
+Approximately 258 participants will be randomized in a 1:1 ratio into 1 of 2 treatment arms (129 participants per arm): (1) Prednisone + Placebo for Anakinra/Zinc (2) Anakinra + Zinc + Placebo for Prednisone.

 This multicenter, randomized, double blinded, placebo-controlled clinical trial is focused on novel treatments for severe alcoholic hepatitis (AH), a life-threatening stage of alcoholic liver injury that has a short-term mortality rate much higher than that of other liver diseases.

-The primary objective of the study is to determine the clinical efficacy and safety of Anakinra (plus zinc) and granulocyte colony stimulating factor (G-CSF) compared to the current standard medical treatment consisting of prednisone in participants with clinically severe AH.
+The primary objective of the study is to determine the clinical efficacy and safety of Anakinra (plus zinc) compared to the current standard medical treatment consisting of prednisone in participants with clinically severe AH.
 Key secondary objectives broadly are as follows: (a) to evaluate the use of biomarkers to assess disease severity and treatment response; and (b) to develop novel endpoints to overcome the limitations of current assessment strategies for severe AH.

 Overview of Study Design and Conduct